 This famous finding, known as the endowment effect, is presumed to have a famous cause: loss aversion.
 Just as loss aversion maintains that people dislike losses more than they like gains, the endowment effect seems to show that people put a higher price on losing a good than on gaining it.
 The endowment effect seems to perfectly follow from loss aversion.

-But a 2012 paper by Ray Weaver and Shane Frederick convincingly shows that loss aversion is not the cause of the endowment effect (.pdf).
+But a 2012 paper by Ray Weaver and Shane Frederick convincingly shows that loss aversion is not the cause of the endowment effect (.html).
 Instead, "the endowment effect is often better understood as the reluctance to trade on unfavorable terms," in other words "as an aversion to bad deals."

 This paper changed how I think about the endowment effect, and so I wanted to write about it.